liamross/psiagram/docs/README.md

 > documentation TODOs and just plain missing information.
 Thank you for your
 > patience.

-**Psiagram attempts to simplify graphing** by enabling complex and interactive workflows and graphs to be built easily, in any project, and without the need for external dependencies.
+Psiagram is a framework that enables anyone to build complex and interactive diagrams and workflows easily, in any project, and without the need for external dependencies.

 ## Flexible